JaymanW/hw-week-nineteen/README.md

-# hw-week-seventeen
+# hw-week-nineteen

   ## Project Description

-  This project is a simple workout tracker utilizing front-end technologies including JavaScript, and React.js.
+  This project is a simple employee tracker application utilizing front-end technologies including JavaScript, and React.js.
 After a quick installation, you can run this app locally or visit the demo linked below.

   A live demo of this application can be found at: https://jaymanw.github.io/hw-week-nineteen/